HenriqueAssumpcao/SentiMentalHealth/README.md

 After following these three steps, you will have access to the trained model used in the paper.
 The [PAPER_RESULTS](PAPER_RESULTS.ipynb) notebook automatically generates the results table and performs case studies for specific threads.

 ## Future Features \& Questions
 We plan to release a command-line version of the model in the future for easier and more general use, but currently the aforementioned pipeline has to be followed in order to use the model.
-If you have any suggestions or questions about the paper and/or about the repository itself, feel free to contact us via [email](mailto:henriquesoares@dcc.ufmg.br?subject=FGCS%3A%20%22Predicting%20User%20Emotional%20Tone%20in%20Mental%20Disorder%20Online%20Communities%22).
+If you have any suggestions or questions about the paper and/or about the repository itself, feel free to contact us at [henriquesoares@dcc.ufmg.br](mailto:henriquesoares@dcc.ufmg.br?subject=FGCS%3A%20%22Predicting%20User%20Emotional%20Tone%20in%20Mental%20Disorder%20Online%20Communities%22).

 ## License \& Disclaimer
 This is research code, expect that it can change and any fitness for a particular purpose is disclaimed.